 2. The application of membranes in district energy systems

-6. Development on membrane technologies for exhaust gas cleaning and carbon capture and sequestration
+5. Development of membrane technologies for exhaust gas cleaning and carbon capture and sequestration

-13. Development of membrane technologies for H2 production in reforming processes for low temperature fuel cells
+12. Development of membrane technologies for H2 production in reforming process for low temperature

-15. A case study: Economic assessment of co-generation fuel and electricity in an IGCC plant
+13. Case study: Economic assesment of co-generation fuel and electricity in an IGCC plant.

 - No. of pages: